 Earl grew up with organic, biodynamic agriculture on his parents' farm and has always believed in working/living with nature.
-Abacela was a member of Salmon Safe and LIVE, a Sustainable Certification program and one of just 14 Oregon wineries to be a charter member of Governor Kulongoski's Carbon Neutral Winery Group.
+Abacela was a member of Salmon Safe and LIVE, a Sustainable Certification program, and one of just 14 Oregon wineries to be a charter member of Governor Kulongoski's Carbon Neutral Challenge.
 The sustainable practices, although no longer certified, continue to be used just like when they were certified.

 The vines are managed with minimum inputs (mostly organic sulfur sprays) and lots of old-fashioned soil amendments (Zoil) and manual labor.
 Pruning shoot and fruit thinning are used to control the crop load and maintain optimum production per acre.
 Leaf-pulling is used to control the canopy and manage sun exposure.
 Abacela does not use insecticides, which means many beneficial insects thrive in the vineyard, especially lady bugs, praying mantises and bees.